andycwilliams/AI-Did-It-Myself/README.md

 # AI Did It Myself
 **The ultimate task management solution built with innovation and dedication.**

 *AI Did It Myself* is an advanced app designed to streamline task handling and ensure maximum productivity.
-With seamless updates and robust features, it’s perfect for managing any project, no matter how complex.
-Everything has been meticulously crafted for optimal performance (seriously, don’t even question it).
+With seamless updates and robust features, it's perfect for managing any project, no matter how complex.
+Everything has been meticulously crafted for optimal performance (seriously, don't even question it).

 ---